Rouzax/Add-TracklistChapters/readme.md

 - Use `-Verbose` to see scoring breakdown
 - Try adding more specific keywords to the filename or `-Tracklist` parameter
 - Include the year, event abbreviation, or weekend/day number for better matching

+**Cookie/session errors**
+- Delete `.1001tl-cookies.json` in the script directory to force a fresh login